 February 22, 2015

 Domain-Driven Design, or DDD, is an approach for building high-quality software that meets core business objectives.
 It emphasizes collaboration among domain experts, developers, UX designers and other disciplines to create a domain model that reflects the needs of the business.
 This involves agreeing on common terminology (a.k.a. the Ubiquitous Language), identifying business entities, their behavior and relationships and organizing them in a way that lends itself to a clean and modular implementation.

 This article explains DDD concepts using the example of a trading application called Bullsfirst.
 It is a sample application that demonstrates the use of best practices in software development.
 The diagram below shows the architecture of Bullsfirst.

-At a very high level, users can enter orders to buy and sell securities through a front-end.
-The orders are managed in an Order Management System (OMS), which is typically owned by a brokerage firm.
+At a very high level, users can enter orders to buy and sell securities through the front-end.
+The orders are managed by an Order Management System (OMS), which is typically owned by a brokerage firm.
 The OMS places the orders in an Exchange where a matching engine matches them and executes trades.
-Before continuing, play with the live demo of the system to get a good feel for it.

 This article has been structured to introduce the fundamental DDD concepts upfront.
 If you are a domain expert, developer, UX designer, tester or anyone generally interested in learning about DDD, go through sections 2 (Ubiquitous Language) and 3 (Domain Model).
 For a deeper understanding, especially for developers, go through all the remaining sections.

 Written by Naresh Bhatia who lives and works in Boston building useful things.
 You should follow him on Twitter